isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion19">
     <label for="accordion19"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">Is there a maximum number of vouchers I can spend per purchase?</span></label>
     <div>
-			<p>There is no limit to the number of vouchers that can be spent at any one time.
+			<p>There is no limit to the value of vouchers that can be spent at any one time.
 However, a maximum of 15 digital vouchers can be  stacked and used per transaction to ensure the QR code remains scannable by the merchants.  			</p>
     </div>
   </li>
 	<li>